 3. Pick up on Professor Cues

-When we asked our Facebook community about notetaking, we heard about how lectures often align with tests – and how you can pick up on those important cues from your instructor.
+When we asked our Facebook community about how to take notes in nursing school, we heard about how lectures often align with tests – and how you can pick up on those important cues from your instructor.
 If your professor tells you something is important, take note.

 “Write down everything that was mentioned more than once by the instructor,” said Krisinda F. “It will be on the exam.”